Jumman04/shttpApi/README.md

 semple http call

-## To integrate Jummania-Slider into your Android project, follow these steps:
+## To integrate Shttp into your Android project, follow these steps:

 ### Step 1: Add JitPack Repository